Genbox/FastData/README.md

 ### Using it in a C# application

-1. Add the `Genbox.FastData.Generator.CSharp` package to your project
+1. Add the `Genbox.FastData.Generator.CSharp` nuget package to your project.
 2. Use the `FastDataGenerator.TryGenerate()` method.
 Give it your data as an array.

 ```csharp